varvarigos/LitBench/README.md

 - **Flexible and Scalable**: Supports literature graph curation across **both broad domains and specialized research areas**.

 - **Open-Source and Accessible**: Includes an **AI agent tool** to streamline **data curation, model training, and evaluation**.

+## Topics refined dataset

+The dataset [`AliMaatouk/arXiv_Topics`](https://huggingface.co/datasets/AliMaatouk/arXiv_Topics) from Hugging Face provides a structured mapping of arXiv papers to hierarchical topic categories.
+We provide an embedding representation of this dataset in [`AliMaatouk/arXiv-Topics-Embeddings`](https://huggingface.co/datasets/AliMaatouk/arXiv-Topics-Embeddings).

 ## Installation